 An increasing number of men over 35 are moving from basic grooming, such as eyebrow shaping and skincare, to aesthetic treatments for men like wrinkle-smoothing, commonly known as ‘Brotox’, laser skin rejuvenation (like pico laser) and dermal fillers and even cosmetic surgeries.

 From skincare for men, to pico laser that improves texture and skin health, cosmetic injectables for fine lines and volume loss, and skin tightening such as Ultherapy to counter signs of loose skin, any stigma around men going for medical aesthetics treatment is disappearing.

 It’s also more common to see them want to remove unwanted body fat, shape their body with liposuction, or tackle those hard-to-deal-with man boobs that don’t respond to dieting or exercising.
 Sometimes, it’s just to look better – or “looksmaxxing” as it’s been coined.
 But, there’s also a real sense of them wanting to feel more confident in a competitive work arena.

-Here, Dr Ivan Puah of Amaris B. Clinic looks at why men want to make changes and answers some questions on the popular aesthetic and cosmetic treatments for men.
+Here, Dr Ivan Puah of Amaris B. Clinic looks at why men want to make changes and answers some questions on the popular cosmetic and aesthetic treatments for men.

-Key reasons for aesthetic treatments and cosmetic surgeries
+Key reasons for cosmetic surgeries and aesthetic treatments for men

 #1 Ageing in the workplace